June 3, 2026

 Last year, I sat through three days of incredible concerts at the Tucson Symphony Young Composer Project.
 The music was beautiful, but the stage revealed an alarming reality: not a single piece was written by a girl.

 In the 18th century, systemic misogyny and racial barriers silenced brilliant women from claiming their place as classical composers.
-Decades ago, as a teenager, I felt that same lack of imagination and opportunity, only now bringing my own teenage musical ideas to life at 45.
+Decades ago, as a teenager, I felt that same lack of imagination and opportunity, only now bringing my own childhood and teenage musical ideas to life at 44.
 But seeing an empty stage today proves that the historical excision of female genius is not just a thing of the past.
 It is happening right now, in our own community.

 Too often, modern frameworks pigeonhole the female experience.
 Our creative work reopens the expanded